Indiana University Maurer School of Law: Academics

-More than 1,500 people applied to join the 2020 fall entering class, with 178 matriculating.
-The median LSAT and GPA for the entering class were 164 and 3.78.
-Sixty percent of the incoming class was from outside Indiana, 46% were women, and 20% were minorities.
-The school has no part-time or evening program; all students are full-time.

-Degrees offered

 The Juris Doctor (JD) degree is offered, along with 11 joint and dual degrees, including a JD/MBA with the Kelley School of Business and a JD/MPA with the O'Neill School of Public and Environmental Affairs.
 A master's in cybersecurity law and policy is also available in partnership with the Kelley School and the Luddy School of Informatics, Computing, and Engineering.
 The school also partners with various schools around the world to offer exchange programs.
 Graduate degrees are also offered: LLM with or without thesis, SJD, MCL, and a PhD in law and democracy.
 The LLM course of study provides six areas of specialization.

-Experiential education

-The Maurer School of Law offers a wide range of experiential education opportunities, including five clinics (community law, conservation, entrepreneurship, intellectual property, and mediation); externships both in the US and abroad, and noncredit pro bono advocacy projects in areas such as immigration, protective orders, inmate assistance, will preparation, and LGBT matters.
+The Maurer School of Law offers various experiential education opportunities, including five clinics (community law, conservation, entrepreneurship, intellectual property, and mediation); externships both in the US and abroad, and noncredit pro bono advocacy projects.
 Students are asked to commit 60 hours of pro bono service during their three years of law school.

-Competitions and student organizations

 Students compete in several competitions, including Sherman Minton Moot Court Competition, Jessup International Moot Court Competition, Trial Practice Competition, and Negotiations Competition.
 IU Maurer has more than 30 student organizations, including Intellectual Property Association, International Law Society, and Public Interest Law Foundation.
 Local chapters of national organizations include the American Constitution Society, Federalist Society for Law and Public Studies, and American Bar Association Law Student Division.